California’s ZEV and Truck Emissions Regulations Go Too Far Too Fast

 Affordability remains a major hurdle to adoption of clean diesel and zero emission trucks.
 A typical electric Class 8 truck costs roughly $400,000, and the average cost for a comparable diesel-powered vehicle is $180,000.
 Additionally, the average range for a Class 8 electric truck is about 150 miles.
 In comparison, an equivalent diesel truck can travel 1,500 miles without refueling.

 CARB’s mandates have caused major market disruptions as Ford, Ram, and Isuzu have stopped selling specific models in California.
 These mandates will likely have the unintended effect of delaying new truck purchases and force buyers to hold onto their older trucks longer, delaying the fleet turnover necessary to achieve environmental goals.
+California opt-in states have begun to experience the market impacts of California’s regulatory regime and recently Maryland and Massachusetts temporarily adjusted enforcement to reflect the lack of industry readiness for ZEVs.

 KEY POINTS